jordimarimon/ts-ast-parser/README.md

 <br/>

-> This project is still in beta until we reach version 1.0.0.
+> This project is still in beta until it reaches version 1.0.0.
 There could be breaking changes between minor versions.

 ## What it is